shreyagupta/agentic-llm-engineering/Agents_agents_more_agents/agentic_stock_researcher_and_picker/README.md

 * **manager**: Oversees the workflow, delegating tasks among the other agents to ensure the final result is a well-reasoned investment recommendation.

-## The final output looks as follows in gradio:
+## The push notifications of the selected stock for sector `Technology`:
 ![UI Screenshot](../../images/stock_picking_notifications.png)